lcdm-uiuc/info490-sp16/Week11/lesson3.md

 # Week 11 Lesson 3 #
 ## Introduction to General Linear Models ##

-In this lesson, you will learn about
+In this lesson, you will learn about general linear models.
+A general linear model is a flexible approach to computing model fits to the observed data where the model errors can be non-Gaussian.
+As was the case with linear regression, the model terms can be non-linear, however, they can't include combinations of different terms.
+For example, a quadratic term is allowed, but we can't have x1 * x2.
+We will use the pymc3 library to quickly and easily compute general linear models within a Bayesian framework.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand basic
+- Understand the basic concepts of general linear models.
-- Be familiar with
+- Be familiar with the application of general linear models in a Bayesian framework.
-- Be able to construct
+- Be able to use the pymc3 library to compute general linear models.

 ### Time Estimate ###